The Shropshire Hills in the Palm of our Hand

 If you hold up your right hand at a slight angle, you’ve got a virtual ‘map’ of the five main ridges that dominate the Shropshire Hills: the Stiperstones, the Long Mynd, the Stretton Hills and the Wrekin, Wenlock Edge and the Clee Hills.
 It looks a bit like this (with some poetic licence and definitely not to scale!!):

 While there’s clearly a lot going on in the ‘fingers’, the ‘palm’ has plenty to offer with far-reaching views of each of the ridges.
 This area has many hills and valleys just waiting to be explored, including the Clun Valley and our very own Redlake Valley.
-On some of the hills that dominate the south-west region of the AONB there are remains of iron age hill forts, such as Bury Ditches (on Sunnyhill near Clun), and Caer Caradoc here in Chapel Lawn.
+On some of the hills that dominate the south-west region of the National Landscape there are remains of iron age hill forts, such as Bury Ditches (on Sunnyhill near Clun), and Caer Caradoc here in Chapel Lawn.

 So, whether you're a walker, a cyclist, a dog owner, an ancient historian, or just someone who enjoys the outdoors and a break away from your busy lifestyle, we think the Shropshire Hills wins hands down!